 Hello, My name is Kathy Niederhaus.

-And I’ve been teaching with NAC for 10 years…
+And I’ve been teaching with NAC for over 10 years…

 I began my professional career with a degree in Business Administration and worked at a bank for several years.
 I left the bank to pursue my lifelong dream of teaching.
 I spent several years teaching English to teenagers in the public schools before I found my niche here at New America College.
 I love my job here!

 What is your favorite thing about NAC?
 Every day I get to experience a new culture just by coming to school.
 It’s also very rewarding to see the students who start in Level 1 advance and gain confidence to achieve their goals.
 I’m proud to be part of their learning experience.

 What do you like to do in Colorado?
 I love to spend as much time as possible in the mountains.
 My beloved husband, whom I recently lost to cancer, my daughter and I also grew to love boating so we also spent a lot of time at the lake.